Our Affiliations

 Children’s Hospital Colorado is a verified Level 1 Pediatric Trauma Center and the State of Colorado’s Regional Pediatric Trauma Center.
 We combine outstanding care, cutting edge science, education and advocacy, to provide optimal outcomes for our patients.
 Our burn team is a multi-disciplinary group of professionals composed of pediatric surgeons, plastic and hand surgeons, midlevel providers, nurses, physical therapists, occupational therapists, child life specialists, psychologists and social workers, all who specialize in pediatric burn care.

-Our mission is to provide comprehensive burn care for children with all types of burn injuries.
+Their mission is to provide comprehensive burn care for children with all types of burn injuries.
 Burn care at Children’s Hospital Colorado ranges from acute care, to outpatient services, to community reintegration.
-Our care extends beyond physical healing to include psychosocial support through our school re-entry program, community events, burn camps program and juvenile fire setter program.
-We are actively involved in community outreach and burn education and prevention.
+Care extends beyond physical healing to include a comprehensive Aftercare Program consisting of: psychosocial support through a school re-entry program, community events, SOAR program, and juvenile fire setter program.

 Sign up for our quarterly newsletter